Statuses in Latin with translation. Quotes in Latin with translation

 Mea vita et anima es - you are my life and soul

-Natura sic voluit - so nature wished
+Natura sic voluit - this is how nature wished

 Ne varietur - not subject to change